luttje/gmod-minigolf/docs/MAPPING_GUIDE.md

 Describes where players start to play on a minigolf track (by pressing `USE` on it).
 The hole and description are displayed on the players' GUI.

 #### Available Properties:
+  * `targetname`: You need to give every start entity a unique name.
+One or more `minigolf_hole_end` will point to this.

   * `par`: average amount of strokes players should aim for (default: 3)

   * `hole`: the name of this hole (required)